Typhoon Sanba: Meteorological history

 As wind shear decreased, Sanba continued to strengthen as it moved northwestward.
 At 06:00 UTC on September 12, the JMA upgraded Sanba to a severe tropical storm.
 Six hours later, Sanba intensified into a typhoon, as it formed a pinhole eye.
-The system then started its rapid intensification, becoming a Category 2-equivalent typhoon on the Saffir-Simpson scale at 03:00 UTC on the next day, before becoming a Category 4-equivalent typhoon six hours later, with a 18 nmi eye present on satellite imagery.
-This was owed to the favorable environment the storm was in, with 29-30 C sea surface temperatures, low wind shear, radial outflow, an excellent poleward outflow being enhanced by a tropical upper tropospheric trough (TUTT) to the northwest, as well as a subtropical low southeast of Honshu, and an equatorial channel.
-Sanba ultimately reached its peak intensity at 18:00 UTC that same day, with 10-minute sustained winds of 110 kn and a central pressure of 900 hPa, according to the JMA.
-The JTWC estimated Sanba to have 1-minute sustained winds of 155 kn, making the storm a Category 5-equivalent super typhoon.
+Owing to favorable environment the storm was in, with 29-30 C sea surface temperatures, low wind shear, radial outflow, an excellent poleward outflow being enhanced by a tropical upper tropospheric trough (TUTT) to the northwest, as well as a subtropical low southeast of Honshu, and an equatorial channel, Sanba then underwent explosive intensification overnight on September 12, going from a Category 1-equivalent typhoon to a Category 5-equivalent super typhoon on the Saffir-Simpson scale in only 18 hours, with a 18 nmi-wide eye present on satellite imagery.
+Sanba ultimately reached its peak intensity at 18:00 UTC on September 13, with 10-minute sustained winds of 205 km/h and a central pressure of 900 mbar (hPa, 26.58 inHg), according to the JMA.
+The JTWC estimated Sanba to have 1-minute sustained winds of 285 km/h (180 mph).
 On September 14, Sanba showed signs of undergoing an eyewall replacement cycle, as concentric rings were seen in microwave imagery.
 It later weakened into a Category 4-equivalent typhoon at 15:00 UTC that same day, due to wind shear increasing once again as it continued northward.
 By the next day, it further weakened into a Category 3-equivalent typhoon, as dry air had started to encircle the system while it redeveloped its eye.
 A 25 nmi eye soon reappeared on satellite imagery, with the subtropical jet stream enhancing its poleward outflow as it turned to the north-northwest under the influence of a deep-layered subtropical ridge positioned to the east of Japan.
 Sanba later exited the Philippine Area of Responsibility, with the PAGASA issuing its last advisory on the storm.